Dybondzy/Dinah---KickStarter---Analysis/README.md

 ## Analysis of Kickstarter Campaigns
 ### Using Examples of US Successful and Failed Kickstarter Plays Goals and Pledges
 ### and GB Musical Goals and Pledges

-### Using graphs to depict outcomes of Campaign Kickstarters
+Using graphs to depict outcomes of Campaign Kickstarters:

 ![Outcome Based Launch Date.png](Dinah---KickStarter---Analysis/Outcome Based Launch Date.png)